-This will set a foundation for any conversations you have to have in the future when your clients try to test your boundaries.
+This will set a foundation for any future conversations when clients may test your boundaries.

 No-Shows and Late Cancellations

-Time is money.
+As any small business owner knows, time is money.
 Setting clear boundaries around no-shows and late-cancellations is essential.
-If you are flexible, clients will push back.
-Don’t let someone else’s lack of planning become your problem and stress for the day.
+If you are flexible, clients will push your limit intentionally and unintentionally.
+Don’t let someone else’s poor planning add to the stress of your day.

-Setting boundaries teaches clients how they should treat you.
-You want to build a clientele that’s willing to work with your schedule — not against it.
+Setting boundaries creates a standard in your salon and encourages clients to respect your time.
+Helping you build a clientele that’s willing to work with your schedule — not against it.

-You can no longer think of yourself as just a stylist.
-You have the duties of a business owner, manager, and receptionist — you are in charge of setting your own business hours and sticking to them.
-Include your business hours in your initial welcome email and make it clear that you will not be taking phone calls after your closing time.
-Make sure to change your voicemail to let clients know when they should expect to hear from you.
+Stylists are never just stylists, they are business owners, managers, and receptionists all in one.
+Therefore, you are in charge of setting your business hours and sticking to them.
+To maintain order in your salon and set a precedent with your clients include your business hours in your initial welcome email and make it clear that you are not available for phone calls after your closing time.
+You can even change your voicemail to let clients know when they can expect to hear from you.

+Being around the clock busy doesn’t always equal success.
+To prevent work burnout, it’s important to work smarter.
 If you are exhausting yourself by answering clients all day long, you won’t have the energy to give them an amazing experience when they’re in the salon.
-If you are worried about losing clients, think of it this way — none of your clients are recommending you to their friends because you answer your phone any time of night and text them back right away, they are recommending you because they love the experience you provide in the salon.
+If you are worried about losing clients, think of it this way — none of your clients are recommending you to their friends because you answer your phone any time of night, they are recommending you because they love the experience you provide in the salon.

-Take some time to brainstorm the main issues you are facing with your clients today and what it would take to solve them.
-Once you have a clear idea of what you’d like your new boundaries to be, send your clients an email update with your new policies and remember to focus on the positive.
-Let your regulars know how much you appreciate them and how these new policies will help you deliver an even better experience then they’re used to.
+Take some time to brainstorm the main issues within your salon that are causing you stress.
+Think about what you can control and how these problems can be solved by boundaries.
+Once you have a clear idea of what you’d like your new boundaries to be, send your clients an email update with your new policies, and remember to focus on the positive.
+Let your regulars know how much you appreciate them and how these new policies will help you deliver an even better experience than they’re used to.